-The 802.1X security mechanism can be enabled in this webpage as shown in Figure 2.154.
+The 802.1X security mechanism can be enabled in this webpage as shown in Figure 2.151.
 When the users check the Enabled box, the rest of the option fields will become active.
 The users then have to enter all the required fields to configure the 802.1X Setting which are the IP address of RADIUS server, the RADIUS server's port number, RADIUS server's accounting port number, NAS identifier, shared key and confirmed shared key.
 Additionally, the Forward 802.1x option can also be enabled in the last field.
-Summary of 802.1X Setting options are given in Table 2.51.
+Summary of 802.1X Setting options are given in Table 2.49.
 After changing all the required fields, please click on the Update button.

-Figure 2.154 802.1X Setting Webpage

-Table 2.51 Descriptions of 802.1X Setting
+Figure 2.151 802.1X Setting Webpage Table 2.49 Descriptions of 802.1X Setting

-Label Description Factory Default 802.1x Choose whether to enable 802.1X for all ports or not Disabled Radius Server IP Set RADIUS server IP address 0.0.0 Server Port Set RADIUS server port number.
+Tuble 2.
+15 beddiptions of out.
+17 detailing Label Description Factory Default 802.1x Choose whether to enable 802.1X for all ports or not Disabled Radius Server IP Set RADIUS server IP address 0.0.0.0 Server Port Set RADIUS server port number.
 The range is 0 ~ 65535.
-1812 Accounting Port Set the accounting port number of the RADIUS 1813 server.
+1812 Accounting Port Set the accounting port number of the RADIUS server.
 The range is 0 ~ 65535.
-NAS Identifier Specify the identifier string for 802.1X Network Access Server (NAS).Max.
-Of 30 characters.
-Switch Shared Key A shared key between the managed switch and the RADIUS Server.
+1813 NAS Identifier Specify the identifier string for 802.1X Network Access Server (NAS).
+Max. of 30 characters.
+Managed Switch Shared Key A shared key between the managed switch and the RADIUS Server.
 Both ends must be configured to use the same key.
-Max.
-Of 30 characters.
-Confirm Shared Key Re-type the shared key string.
+Max. of 30 characters.
+NULL ConfirmShared Key Re-type the shared key string.
 Dependent Forward 802.1x Choose whether to enable forwarding of 802.1x Disable